Instant Pot Corned Beef Recipe

 Corned Beef on a plate with carrots, potatoes and cabbage

 In the U.S., the most popular time to make corned beef is around St. Patrick’s Day, an appropriated holiday that American’s love to celebrate, if only for the chance to eat some Irish food and drink green beer.
-But this recipe tells the story of Irish immigrants who brought their traditions to America when they started a new life on this side of the pond.
+This recipe tells the story of Irish immigrants who brought their traditions to America when they started a new life on this side of the pond.

 Although this meal isn’t traditional in Ireland, it has become a favorite in America.
-We love to make it in the Instant Pot because of how quick and easy it is.
+We make it in the Instant Pot because of how quick and easy it is.
 Give it a try and see how perfectly tender and flavorful it turns out.

-The instant pot makes the beef brisket fall apart easily, and vegetables just soak up all of the broth.
-Since all the ingredients are cooked together, there is no need to make an additional side for this recipe.
+• Complete meal: Since all the ingredients are cooked together, there is no need to make an additional side for this recipe.
 It’s simple and flavorful.

 Sliced corned beef on a plate with carrots, cabbage and potatoes